 8 Best Crabgrass Killers

-While there are many herbicides on the market that can kill crabgrass, it is important to consider your grass type, country restrictions, whether it is safe for lawns, and if it has any other benefits (e.g. weed and feed formulas).
+While many herbicides on the market can kill crabgrass, it is important to consider your grass type, country restrictions, lawn safety, and any other benefits (e.g., weed and feed formulas).
 You can also choose between granular and liquid crabgrass killers, but this is generally a personal preference.

-From my practice, I look at the active ingredient and its mode of action to determine the best crabgrass killer for any lawn.
+From my practice, I look at the active ingredient and its mode of action to determine the best crabgrass killer for different turfgrass varieties.

-Here are the best crabgrass killers with my review information:
+Here are the best crabgrass killers with my opinions based on my tests:

 1. Tenacity Turf Herbicide

-The great thing about Syngenta’s Tenacity Turf Herbicide is that it is a 2-in-1 formulation that acts as both a pre-emergent and a post-emergent weed killer.
-It destroys weeds to the root, making it highly effective at controlling grassy weeds in lawns.
+Tenacity is a 2-in-1 formula that acts as a pre- and post-emergent weed killer.
+I recommend it because it destroys weeds to the root, making it highly effective at controlling grassy weeds in lawns.

 List of weeds Tenacity kills